 Sensory integration provides occupational therapists with a framework for assessing and treating children who present with the difficulties outlined above.

-For further information on sensory integration, please browse the resources below:
+For further information on sensory processing difficulties, please browse the resources below:

 - National Autistic Society – Sensory Differences: https://www.autism.org.uk/about/behaviour/sensory-world.aspx

 - Council for Disabled Children.
 Information for parents on Sensory differences and approaches to intervention: https://councilfordisabledchildren.org.uk/help-resources/resources/sensory-differences-and-approaches-intervention